pimcore/skeleton/README.md

 # Pimcore 5 Project Skeleton

 This skeleton should be used by experienced Pimcore developers for starting a new project from the ground up.

-If you're new to Pimcore, we recomment to start with one of our demo packages:
+If you are new to Pimcore, it's better to start with one of our demo packages, listed below 😉
-- Pimcore Basic Demo (PHP-Templates)
-- Pimcore Basic Demo (Twig-Templates)
-- Pimcore Advanced Demo

-## Getting started
 ## Getting started
 ```bash
 composer create-project pimcore/skeleton my-project